 Major Topics Include:

-• What his family sabbath plan looks like each week
+• What operational collaboration looks like

 Quotes to Remember